daniel0707/blog-front/src/content/addendum.md

 ---
 avatarImage:
   src: './avatar.jpg'
-  alt: 'My avatar'
+  alt: 'Daniel Vahla'
 ---

-Thanks for reading my blog post!
-Feel free to check out my other posts or contact me via the social links in the footer.
+Thanks for reading!
+Feel free to explore my other posts or reach out via the social links in the footer.
+I'd love to hear your thoughts.